Earle-Poole/scaffoldit/readme.md

 ## Config File

 You can create your own templates and use them with Scaffoldit.
-To do so, you need to create a `scaffoldit.config.mjs` file in the root of your project.
+To do so, you need to create a `scaffoldit.config.js` file in the root of your project.
 You can create this file manually, or you can use the `-i, --init` flag to create it for you.

 ```
 $ npm run scaffoldit --init